dmalix/secretdata/README.md

 ## Algorithm

-When encoding and decoding a dataset, the secret key is forced hashed to generate a 32-byte key for use with AES-256.
+When encrypting and decrypting a dataset, the secret key is forced hashed to generate a 32-byte key for use with AES-256.
 The **Secret Data** library uses AEAD, an encryption mode that provides authenticated encryption of associated data.
 For a description of the methodology, see [https://en.wikipedia.org/wiki/Authenticated_encryption](https://en.wikipedia.org/wiki/Authenticated_encryption)